Ted Lasso 2×02 “Lavender” Spoilers Ahead

 If this were any other show, this decision might have frustrated me, but it works to establish the idea that sometimes, people are going to do things even when they’re advised against it through a tie.
 But every bit of Ted’s decision makes sense because realizing that he and Sam both had great fathers, and remembering that Jamie’s behavior is ultimately a result of his upbringing is the very thing he can’t stand to watch.
 Ted Lasso gives people Toy Soldiers to remind them that they aren’t alone—he might be away from his kid, but he loves him deeply, and people deserve the chance to know that they are loved.
 People like Jamie Tartt especially who might not deserve it right now, but hopefully will learn to be the best version of himself soon.
 We know there is ample potential in him; we saw it in “Two Aces,” and I can’t wait to see what he does with his second chance.

 No Sugar and Therapy Hesitations

 Both Rebecca and Ted have a lot to say.
-No two characters on the show appear to be more resilient as they are (each in their own way), and no two characters are more steadfast to their ways of being.
+No two characters on the show appear to be more resilient than they are (each in their own way), and no two characters are more steadfast in their ways of being.
 And the two of them essentially vocalizing their hesitations together makes me that much more eager to see them talk to Dr. Fieldstone.